tsnearly/dialogue-guardian/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](dialogue-guardian/LICENSE) file for details.
+This project is licensed under the Open Software License version 3.0 - see the [LICENSE](dialogue-guardian/LICENSE) file for details.

 ## 👨‍💻 Author